6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 The celebration is praised in over 150 spots across 36 nations, including India and Bangladesh.
-Mumbai, Pune, London, the UK, New York, New Jersey, and Switzerland are famous Durga puja places.
+Mumbai, Pune, London, the UK, Kolkata Durga Puja, New York, New Jersey, Durga Puja in Australia, and Durga Puja in Switzerland are famous Durga Puja places.

-List of Top 6 Tokyo Japan Durga Puja Pandals
+List of 6 Best Japan Durga Puja Pandals

-This association was formed on the auspicious day of Saraswati Puja in 2011.
+This IBCA Japan association was formed on the auspicious day of Saraswati Puja in 2011.
+Mr. Swapan Biswas and Mr. Naba Ghosh are the president and chief advisor here.
 This establishment has been open to cultural exchange between the Japanese and Bengali communities for over ten years.

-It has taken active participation in the socio-economical well-being of both communities and encouraged collaboration.
-They are embracing different Indian communities under one wing.
+It has actively participated in the socio-economic well-being of both communities and encouraged collaboration.
+It is embracing different Indian communities under one wing.

-Currently, Mr. Naba Ghosh is the president of this association.
-Since 2011, they have performed puja and cultural festivals during Durga puja.
-People from different Indian and Japanese communities are welcomed here.
+Since 2011, they have performed puja and participated in cultural festivals during Durga Puja.
+People from different Indian and Japanese communities are welcome here.

 Read Naktala Udayan Sangha Durga Puja

 BATJ is one of the oldest Bengali communities in Japan.
-A small group of Bengali people started this association in the early 1980s when the financial and social exchange between Indian and Japanese communities was still in minimal condition.
+A small group of Bengali people started this association in the early 1980s, when the financial and social exchange between Indian and Japanese communities was still minimal.

 As one of the oldest Bengali communities in Japan, they have performed Durga Puja for two decades.
-Besides Bengali and Hindu cultural events, they organize community events like New Year parties, birthday parties, and competitions for kids.
+In addition to Bengali and Hindu cultural events, they organize community events like New Year parties, birthday parties, and kids’ competitions.
 The community is based in Kawaguchi, Saitama, Japan.
 Mr. Debotosh Biswas is the president of this association.
-But the puja is closed this year.
+However, the puja is closed this year.

 Read Best Durga Puja in the UK

-It’s another Bengali community in Japan performing the Durga puja since 1996.
-Starting as a small group, this community has emerged as one of Tokyo, Japan’s oldest and most popular communities.
+It’s another Bengali community in Japan that has been performing the Durga puja since 1996.
+Starting as a small group, this community has emerged as one of Tokyo’s oldest and most popular.

-Every year, many people from both Indian and Japanese communities come to visit this association during the Durga Puja and Saraswati Puja.
-Mr. Sunil Roy is the current president of this community.
+Every year, many people from both the Indian and Japanese communities visit this association during Durga Puja and Saraswati Puja.

 This unique community is the youngest Bengali community in Japan.
 Based in Kawaguchi and Tokyo, this community was formed mainly by Bengali students in 2006.